-He was that target of opponents' many criticisms, most famously portrayed as the "cowardly lion" in Frank Baum's (1908) parable of the 1900 election, entitled The Wonderful Wizard of Oz (Burton 2007:352-53).
+He was the target of opponents' many criticisms and most famously parodied as the "cowardly lion" in Frank Baum's parable of the 1900 election, The Wonderful Wizard of Oz (Burton 2007:352-53).

-Also recovered from Feature 28 were whole bottles, including embossed Coca-Cola and soda water containers (Fig. 3.7).
+Also recovered from Feature 28 were whole bottles, including embossed Coca-Cola and soda water containers (Figure 4.7).
 These numerous artifacts from the early 1900s were likely associated with a household of the Welbourne or Venicombe families.
-Additional analysis of the artifacts and faunal remains recovered from the interior of Feature 28 will be added to this report in the near future, as further investigations are completed.
+Additional analysis of the faunal remains recovered from Feature 28 are included in Chapter 11, "Animal Remains from the New Philadelphia Site (11PK455), Pike County, Illinois: 2008-2011 Seasons," of this report.

-Figure 3.7.
+Figure 4.7.
 Team Z excavator Alison McCartan holds two bottles from Feature 28, including a Coca-Cola container (on left) bottled in Quincy, Illinois (circa 1893-1916), and an early 1900s soda water bottle (right), also from Quincy (Photograph by Joe Conover).